quiverjs/doc-old/core/03-handler.md

 ```

+Currently the data types available for simple handler are `void`, `text`, `json`, `stream`, and `streamable`.
+Having void type allow the simple handler to ignore the input/result stream and omit the argument in the input or result parameter.

 ## HTTP Handler

 Stream handler is designed to free users from the complexity of HTTP and allow handler functions to be composed more easily.
 While the `args` argument can loosely related to HTTP request header, in the handler callback there only exist the resultStreamable which loosely corresponds to HTTP response body but there is no correspondance of HTTP response header.
 The lack of response header equivalent is intentional as HTTP request and response headers alter the semantics of the input and result stream and therefore make it hard to understand.